-The Spring Arts Collective is one of the most unique art galleries in Los Angeles.
-Located on Gallery Row in the center of the downtown L.A. art movement, the gallery space is curated by artists (from left to right): Andrea Bogdan Jena Priebe David Lovejoy Liz Huston Robin McGeough
+The Spring Arts Collective is a unique art gallery in downtown Los Angeles located in the center of the downtown L.A. art movement.
+The collective comprised of artists (from left to right): Andrea Bogdan Jena Priebe David Lovejoy Liz Huston Robin McGeough

-Situated adjacent to the Spring Arts Collective Gallery are the collective members' galleries and studio spaces.
-The hours of the Spring Arts Collective Gallery are the same hours as the Last Bookstore, and individual artists' shoppe and studio hours vary.
-You'll find all the artists there on Saturday from 12pm - 5pm and during the DTLA Artwalk (2nd Thursdays each month) from 6pm - 10pm.
+The Spring Arts Gallery is located at the entrance of the collective and hosts shows throughout the year with outside artists as well as the collective artists.
+The hours of the Spring Arts Gallery are the same hours as the Last Bookstore, however, the individual artists' shoppes and studio hours vary.
+The best time to visit when all the artists are there is on Saturday from 1pm - 5pm and during the DTLA Artwalk (2nd Thursdays each month) from 7pm - 10pm.

-Several parking lots are available nearby as is the Pershing Square Metro station, which makes visiting easy.
-Simply walk to the corner of 5th and Spring streets and enter The Last Bookstore on 5th.
-Walk upstairs to the mezzanine level and you'll see the Spring Arts Collective galleries located across from the bookstore Labyrinth.
+Several parking lots are available nearby as is the Pershing Square Metro station.
+Simply walk to the corner of 5th and Spring streets and enter The Last Bookstore on 5th Street.
+Walk upstairs to the mezzanine level and you'll see the Spring Arts Collective.

 David Lovejoy (Lovejoy Art) has been working as a maker and designer since the early 1980's where he started off with a successful graphic design career that led to a long arts education at several schools and studios where he focused mainly on ceramics.
 Amongst other awards, in 1993 Lovejoy was named one of the "Art Stars of California" by Art in California magazine.
 More recently, he customized a 1962 Airstream trailer for an upcoming National Geographic expedition to the South Pole housing Steve Wozniak and Buzz Aldrin.
 And in downtown Los Angeles, he was commissioned for "Walk / Don’t Walk" in the Spring Arts Tower and he designed the interior surface and the lobby chandelier in the Broadway Arts Building.
 He was also commissioned to create the "Willow House" at the Natural History Museum of Los Angeles County for their Centennial Garden.
 Lovejoy's recent works include assemblage and installation art and his creations have been exhibited in galleries and museums in California, Hawaii and Oregon and can also be found in collections in the U.S. and Europe.